maarten-pennings/6502/1clock/README.md

 ![Oscilator](oscillator.jpg)

-In the next section we use such a can.
+In the next section we use such a can to supply clock ticks to the 6502.

 ## 1.2.
 Clock - oscillator
 Our first 6502 board will have a canned oscilator.
 How to wire it?
 We need to
- - ensure that all input pins are connected
+ - ensure that all 6502 input pins are connected
  - hook up the clock circuit
  - hook up a reset circuit
  - ensure we can check that the 6502 is running